Installer Directory

 Updated on

-Read Time : 9 Minutes
+Read Time : 10 Minutes

-Heat Pumps For New Builds
+Heat Pumps For New Build and Self-Build Properties in the UK

-Are you a building developer, contractor or architect looking to install a heat pump in a new build?
-The UK government has ruled that gas boilers will be banned in all new homes built after 2025.
-The “future homes standard” will require all new builds to have low-carbon systems, such as electric heat pumps.
 The ruling is part of the government’s ten-point initiative to help the UK reach its target of net-zero carbon emissions by 2050.
-From 2021 all new homes will be expected to achieve a 31% reduction in carbon emissions.
+From 2021 all new build homes are expected to achieve a 31% reduction in carbon emissions.
 Heat pumps are expected to play a key role in delivering heat for properties that are built to the Future Homes Standard.

-The Boiler Upgrade Scheme is only available to new builds classed as 'self builds' and is currently not available to building developers but we'll explain that in more detail below.
+The Boiler Upgrade Scheme is only available to new builds classed as 'self-builds' and is currently not available to building developers but we'll explain that in more detail below.

 COMPARE PRICES FROM LOCAL INSTALLERS